 For your convenience, we also offer “drop off” appointments.
 This is when you drop your pet off to stay with us.
 Your pet may stay with us for a couple of hours or all day.
 Typically, we ask you to drop off in the mornings so our doctors can examine each patient between appointments or when they have breaks throughout the day.
 You must contact us to request a drop off appointment and we will schedule a time that is convenient for you to leave your pet.
 After your pet is examined, the doctor may need to contact you to discuss diagnosis and treatment or if they have any questions.
 Please make your best effort to be reachable.
 When the pet is finished then we can schedule a time for your pet to be discharged.
 At discharge, a team member will discuss your pet’s diagnosis, review home care and any further instructions or recommendations.

-Surgeries are scheduled on Thursdays and Fridays.
+Surgeries are scheduled on Mondays, Tuesdays and Wednesdays.
 Surgical appointments include drop off radiology appointments, routine surgery (for example spay/neuter), dental prophylaxis and periodontal procedures, tumor removals and all anesthetic procedures, etc.

 After your pet is finished with their procedure, we will call you to give you an update.
 Once your pet is ready to be discharged, we will set up a time for you to pick up your pet.
 At surgery discharge, a technician with discuss the discharge instructions and answer any questions you have before you take your pet home.